tiendat25052004/ServerWhisperer/README.md

 MINIO_ENDPOINT=your_minio_endpoint_url
 ```

-4.Use your database or create a server configuration file at `data/servers_config.json` with the following structure:
+4. Use your database or create a server configuration file at `data/servers_config.json` with the following structure:
 ```json
 {
   "server-name": {